changsongyang/asciinema.github.io/docs/manual/server/self-hosting/configuration.md

 user account for yourself, you can lock the server down, effectively making it a single-user asciinema server.

+### Avatars

+User avatars are automatically generated based on user email.
+By default [identicon](https://en.wikipedia.org/wiki/Identicon)-like avatars are used.

+If you prefer to use [Gravatar](https://gravatar.com) then set `DEFAULT_AVATAR=gravatar`.

 ### Admin contact email

 When setting up a public instance of asciinema server, it's advised to set